-Her goal is to become a fitness trainer, and earning an IFBB card builds her credibility, she said.
+Her goal is to become a fitness trainer, and earn an International Federation of Bodybuilding card builds her credibility, she said.

 If she earns her pro card, her next goal is to compete in an IFBB professional show in November.
 If not, she will have to wait until another national competition in August 2015.